nobrien97/SLiMTests/tests/standingVar/readme/README.md

   - In that case we have maybe 4 timesteps, which means simulations would take ~860KB + 14MB LD plot
   - Reduces total cost to 321GB (and most of that is in the LD matrices which are sparse)
   - Risk that we miss something in the interim, but if we always save data when populations reach 25%, 50%, 75%, 100%, there's consistency in the sampling
-- use better methods for storing sparse matrices (haplotypes, LD): storage by columns or indices, or CSR

 ## Predictions